ChilliCream/graphql-platform/website/src/blog/2024-08-30-hot-chocolate-14/2024-08-30-hot-chocolate-14.md

     private static string CreateBrandByNameLookup(Brand brand) => brand.Name;
 }
 ```

-This can be easily done by writing two observer methods that create a new cache lookup for the same object.
-So, at the moment one of the `DataLoader` instances is instantiated, it will subscribe for `Brand` entities on the cache and create lookups.
-After that, the `DataLoader` will receive real-time notifications if any other `DataLoader` has fetched a `Brand` entity and will be able to use the cached entity.

 Where this really shines is with optional includes.
 For instance, when using the `BrandByIdDataLoader`, we could include the products in one request because we know that we will need them.